 Funding for the HERS Institute is provided by Kansas NSF EPSCoR as part of its Climate and Energy major initiative.

-The 2012 Diversity and Education awards were made to the following recipients:
+The 2012 Education and Diversity awards were made to the following recipients:

 Paul Adams, Anschutz Endowed Professor of Teacher Education, Fort Hays State University Stephen Angel, Chair and Professor of Chemistry, Washburn University C. Matt Seimears, Associate Professor of Elementary Education, Early Childhood, and Special Education, Emporia State University Elizabeth Yanik, Professor of Mathematics, Computer Science, and Economics, Emporia State University

-To learn more about these exciting programs, please go to the Diversity and Education Award webpage.
+To learn more about these exciting programs, please go to the Education and Diversity Award webpage.

 Congratulations to Judy Wu, Director of the Nanotechnology for Renewable Energy project through the Kansas Center for Solar Energy Research and a University Distinguished Professor in Physics for winning the Olin Petefish Award in Basic Science, one of the Higuchi-KU Endowment Research Achievement Awards.